lbeschastny/http-proxy-memory-leak-example/README.md

 sudo docker-compose up --build
 ```

-Dockerized environment uses express with http-proxy-middleware by default.
-To use build-in http server remove thhe following line fron `.env` file:
+To use express with http-proxy-middleware in dockerized environment add the following line to `.env` file:

 ```
 MODE=http-proxy-middleware